unicorn-bi/Unicorn-BCI-Core-Recorder/README.md

 ### Recording settings

 Data can be stored in BDF or CSV file format.
 It is possible to select the recording format in the 'Recording' settings.
 'Folder path' and 'File prefix' can be modified as well.
 It is possible to record raw data and processed data.
 Raw data and processed data can be enabled and disabled in the 'Recording' settings.
+Processed data means that the filtered which were selected are applied to the EEG data.

 The default 'Folder path' is set to: